From its origins as a digital yearbook for Ivy League students in 2004, Facebook has indeed come a long way.

 From the exclusive enclaves of Harvard–and later Yale and Stanford–today’s Facebook users are estimated to be nearly three billion from all corners of the globe.

-Now, businesses may think that the primary purpose of creating a Facebook page is to get as many likes or follows as possible.
+Now, businesses may think that the primary purpose of creating a Facebook pages is to get as many likes or follows as possible.
 So, their marketing strategy is designed to achieving this goal.

 After that, they no longer have any idea of how to get their followers to take the next step toward dipping into their pockets for their wallets.